 Best way to live plastic free in Italy when it comes to food: shop at the market!
 Bring your own bag and ask vendors not to put veggies and fruits in one of their bags.
 Though normally these market bags are biodegradable and you can use them for holding compost.
-Markets will have all the fruit, veggies, meat, salumi, cheeses, you can want.
-Depending on your market you may also find milk, coffee, and other necessities in plastic free form.
+Markets will have all the fruit, veggies, meat, salumi, and cheeses, you can want.
+Depending on your market you may also find milk, coffee, and other necessities in plastic-free form.
 Best to keep an eye out and check it out.
 For example, at Porta Palazzo in Turin, I have found fresh pasta stands that will put all pasta in a paper bag.
-As well as vendors who sell greek yogurt, cottage cheese, and mozzarella in bulk.
+As well as vendors who sell greek yoghurt, cottage cheese, and mozzarella in bulk.
 Now, if you order directly, they will always put it in a flimsy plastic container, BUT if you bring your own container, they are happy to fill it up for you.
 So save all your glass or sturdy plastic containers and bring it on by next time!

 Some Plastic Free in Italy Essentials